JustinGOSSES/sideproject_planning/README.md

 - SVG-based on Observable https://observablehq.com/@justingosses/svg-rectangles
   - Build on this or start next one from scratch?

+#### Blog Posts In Outline or Draft Stage
+- Post about being featured creator on Observable
+  - Too late?
+- Post about SWUNG hackathon on small technical products that help generate community
+    - Done

+## Work In Progress Not Yet First Draft

 #### Projects Around Community, Connections, & Dependencies
 - SWUNG adaption on Lawrence Livermore National Labs software catalog project with emphasis on understanding engagement band ties across open source geoscience software landscape.
   - write up list of changes needed to be done to reuse LLNL codebase